FPCITS/professional-readme_sara/README.md

   Follow these steps to install or run this application:

+ Step 1: Copy repository from GitHub onto your device: https://github.com/FPCITS/professional-readme_sara <br>
- Step 1: Launch your terminal. <br>
+ Step 2: Launch your terminal. <br>
- Step 2: Navigate to the directory containing your .js file. <br>
+ Step 3: Navigate to the directory containing your .js file. <br>
- Step 3: Run your file using the "node index.js" command.
+ Step 4: Run your file using the "node index.js" command.

 ## Usage